Will it glue? On short-depth designs beyond the unitary group: Summary of results

-Moreover we also prove a strong $\Omega(n)$ lower bound on relative-error state designs generated by brickwork-style circuits (see Def.~\ref{def:brickwork} for our precise definition) \emph{in any architecture}.
-From this a strong lower bound for relative-error group designs for this class of random circuits of course also follows.
+Finally, we also prove a strong $\Omega(n)$ lower bound on relative-error state designs generated by generalized brickwork circuits \emph{in any architecture}.
+Of course, this implies the same lower bound for relative-error group designs for this class of random circuits.
 Again, we expect that the assumptions on the circuit ensemble can be considerably relaxed.

-Given these linear lower bounds, it is somewhat surprising that the construction of additive-error Clifford state $4$- and $5$-designs of depth $\Or(\log(n/\epsilon))$ and local in $1\mathrm{D}$ is possible (Corollary~\ref{cor:clifford add state}).
-This result follows from the fact that, for $k\leq 5$, the $k$-copy ensemble of stabilizer states is close in trace distance to Haar-random states with an error $\Or(2^{-n})$ (Lemma~\ref{lem:clifford_state_ppt}).
+Given these linear lower bounds, it is somewhat surprising that the construction of additive-error Clifford state $4$- and $5$-designs of depth $\Or(\log(n/\epsilon))$ in $1\mathrm{D}$ is possible (Corollary~\ref{cor:clifford add state} in the Supplementary Information).
+This result follows from the fact that, for $k\leq 5$, the $k$-copy ensemble of stabilizer states is close in trace distance to Haar-random states with an error $\Or(2^{-n})$ (Lemma~\ref{lem:clifford_state_ppt} in the Supplementary Information).
 It is notable that our proof technique fails for $k\geq 6$, as there stabilizer states can be efficiently distinguished from Haar random states through Bell difference sampling.
-It is however possible that there are depth $\Or(\log(n))$ additive-error Clifford state designs for $k\geq 6$ through a different proof technique; we leave this question for future work.
+After the release of the first version of this work, the existence of $\Or(\log(n))$-depth additive-error Clifford state designs for $k\geq 6$ was proven in Ref.~\cite{zhang_designs_2025}

-\paragraph{Orthogonal group.} A lower bound on the depth of relative-error orthogonal unitary designs was already known by~\cite{schuster_random_2024}.
-They argue that the lightcone starting from the first qubit has to contain a constant fraction of the qubits for an ensemble to be a orthogonal unitary design.
-This gives a lower bound of $\Omega(n)$ in 1D, and $\Omega(\log(n))$ in the all-to-all architecture.
-We extend this bound to an additive error statement in Theorem~\ref{theorem: orthogonal rel unitary design}.
+\paragraph{Orthogonal group.} A lower bound on the depth of relative-error orthogonal group designs was already known from Ref.~\cite{schuster_random_2025}, based on a similar lightcone argument as we use in this work.
+We extend the lower bound $\Omega(\ell(n))$ to an additive-error statement in Theorem~\ref{theorem: orthogonal rel group design} in the Supplementary Information.

-We also extend their argument to relative-error orthogonal state designs in Theorem~\ref{theorem:orthogonal_rel_state}, provided the same nuances on local independence as in the Clifford case.
-We moreover also prove the same strong $\Omega(n)$ depth lower bound for brickwork circuits in any architecture.
+We also extend their argument to relative-error orthogonal state designs in Theorem~\ref{theorem:orthogonal_rel_state} in the Supplementary Information, provided the same nuances on local independence as in the Clifford case.
+We moreover also prove the same strong $\Omega(n)$ depth lower bound for generalized random brickwork circuits in any architecture.